PaulaDCV/ADHD_Reddit/README.md

 # ADHD_Reddit
 Code used for my masters dissertation.
 Includes notebook for:
+<br/>Collection
-Collection, data exploration and data cleaning
+<br/>Data exploration and data cleaning
-Topic modelling using berTopic and LDA
+<br/>Topic modelling using berTopic and LDA
-Sentiment analysis using Vader and Empath
+<br/>Sentiment analysis using Vader and Empath